igorambrozini/Clustering_Model_Coffee_Quality_with_PCA_t-SNE/README.md

-# Save the English README content to a markdown file
-readme_content = """
 # ☕ Coffee Quality Clustering with PCA and t-SNE

 This project applies **dimensionality reduction techniques (PCA + t-SNE)** and **unsupervised clustering** to uncover patterns in physical and sensory data from coffee samples.
 The results reveal two main groups with distinct characteristics, interpreted as **commercial-grade** and **high-quality** coffees.